-The list of early twentieth-century A-listers who have stayed here is almost endless, and some people say Montgomery Clift and Marilyn Monroe haunt the halls.
-Unfortunately, an insensitive "renovation" much of its 1920s charm, leaving little to see inside.
+The list of early 20th century A-listers who have stayed here is almost endless, and some people say Montgomery Clift and Marilyn Monroe haunt the halls.
+Unfortunately, an insensitive renovation much of its 1920s charm, leaving little to see inside.
 If you're brazen enough, march through the lobby, following the signs toward the swimming pool, which features a design by artist David Hockney.Continue to 10 of 19 below.

 10 of 19